 These tests can give insight on what sort of health issues, if any, your dog may run into down the line.

-Golden Retrievers should have good hip and elbow scores, a clear eye test and be PRA clear as a minimum.
+Both parents should have good hip and elbow scores, a clear eye test, and be PRA clear as a minimum.

 You should also make sure that the German Shepherd parent does not walk on their hocks and has a straight back.

 Ensure that the Golden Retriever parent has no family history of cancer.